About Brooke Summers-Perry

-Brooke Summers-Perry grew up in the woods in Kentucky and reconnects to these roots through contemplative looking, listening, and responding in poetry and visual arts.
+Brooke Summers-Perry grew up in the woods in Kentucky and reconnects to these roots through contemplative looking, listening, and responding in visual arts and poetry.
 She holds degrees in psychology and architecture and certification as a spiritual director.
 Creativity fueled many career paths and connected her to a variety of trades and social entrepreneurs.
 In 2005, she founded itscool2care.
 By managing peer lead teams in grades K-12, this community service group engaged youth in designing and executing advocacy and fundraising projects.
 She helped young advocates discover their interests, hone their skills, and apply their efforts to boosting organizations they selected to support.
 Inspired by the fruits of the itscool2care team, in 2015 she shifted away from architecture as her source of income to become the founding director of the Hines Center for Spirituality and Prayer, a mission of the Episcopal Cathedral in downtown Houston.